 Runs all services in Wales and the Marches except those bound for London.
-Owned by the super-efficient German railway, but you’d never believe it.
-Their trains are little two/three-carriage units with limited bike space.
+After many years of neglect, new trains are finally being bought for this railway but they’ll take a while to bed in.
+Until then, almost all their trains are little two/three-carriage units with limited bike space.
 In particular, the Marches line (Cardiff–Shrewsbury–Manchester and North Wales) and the North Wales Coast line are invariably overloaded and you’d be mad not to book.
 They have two bike spaces in the centre, but we’ve often found them stuffed with suitcases, especially on trains from Manchester Airport.

 Official page on the Chiltern Railways website.

-Local trains in the West Midlands, and from there to London and the North-West.
+Two arms of the same company, one running local trains in the West Midlands, the other to London and the North-West.
 No booking required; some trains have a couple of spaces in the centre, or you can unofficially use the vestibules.
-Helpfully, London Midland publishes a list of quieter trains, where you’re more likely to be able to find space.
-Their services can be a good (and cheap) alternative to the hassle of booking with Virgin.
+Their services can be a good (and cheap) alternative to the hassle of booking with Avanti.